LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_04_Investigate_Message_Security.md

 7. On the **Create account** window, select **Next** and solve the generated puzzle.
 8. On the **Stay signed in?** page, select **Yes**.
 9. In a new **Microsoft Edge** tab, navigate to the URL: **<https://outlook.live.com/mail/>**.
-10. Confirm you are able to sign-in to your new email account.
+10. Confirm you're able to sign-in to your new email account.
 Make note of your sign-in details for future lab tasks.

 ## Instructions

 ### Task 1 - Create a Sensitivity Label

-In this lab task, you will create a Sensitivity label named "Highly Confidential - Project Falcon" using the Microsoft Purview compliance portal on LON-CL1.
-The purpose of this label will be to encrypt emails that contain sensitive information (as part of Project Falcon) and to ensure that they are only visible to the authorized users we choose.
+In this lab task, you'll create a Sensitivity label named "Highly Confidential - Project Falcon" using the Microsoft Purview compliance portal on LON-CL1.
+The purpose of this label will be to encrypt emails that contain sensitive information (as part of Project Falcon) and to ensure that they're only visible to the authorized users we choose.

 1. On **LON-CL1**, select **Ctrl+Alt+Delete** to sign-in.
 Sign-into **LON-CL1** as the local administrator account that was created by your lab hosting provider (**Administrator**) with the password **Pa55w.rd**.